gitlabhq/omnibus-gitlab/doc/settings/smtp.md

 ## Testing the SMTP configuration

-You can verify GitLab's ability to send emails properly using the Rails console.
+You can verify that GitLab can send emails properly using the Rails console.
 On the GitLab server, execute `gitlab-rails console` to enter the console.
 Then, you can enter the following command at the console prompt to cause GitLab to send a test email: